ReFACT: A Benchmark for Scientific Confabulation Detection with Positional Error Annotations: ReFACT Creation Methodology

 \subsection{Results}

-\paragraph{Transformation Success Rate} We define \textit{transformation success rate} as the proportion of generated samples meeting the validity criteria.
-Following iterative prompt refinement, the final batch of generation (with $n=400$ samples) achieved an overall success rate of 58\%, with 58\% for negation and 57\% for replacement transformations.
+\paragraph{Transformation Success Rate} Defined as the proportion of generations passing human validation for plausibility and falsity, our pipeline achieved success rates of 58\% for negation and 57\% for replacement in the final batch ($N=400$).
+The released dataset comprises exclusively these strictly verified samples.

-\paragraph{Annotator Agreement} To assess the reliability of our validity criteria, we measured the pairwise inter-annotator agreement across three annotators.
+\paragraph{Annotator Agreement} To assess the reliability of our validity criteria, we measured pairwise inter-annotator agreement among three annotators on a random subset of 100 samples in which all three annotators overlapped.
 The resulting agreement rate is $72.56\%$, suggesting consistent application of the annotation guidelines.

-\paragraph{Resulting Dataset} We carefully curated a total of 1,001 valid samples, with 527 negation-based transformations and 474 entity replacements.
-Each sample contains the original question and answer combined with an incorrect one with every change tagged.
+\paragraph{Resulting Dataset} The final dataset comprises 1,001 samples, balanced between negation ($N=527$) and entity replacement ($N=474$).
+Each entry consists of the original question--answer pairs aligned with its.
 Further statistics on sample length and the distribution of knowledge domains can be found in \autoref{sec:dataset-statistics}.